khalid9502/AIusingML/README.md

 # AIusingML (Customer Segmentation using SVM and Decision tree's)
 BE MainProject

-Details to be added soon
+Details to be added soon.